DrugLib.com — Drug Information Portal

 Secondary outcome:

-Detailed description: The main objective of this study is to establish the safety and efficacy of midazolam in patients with skin cancer undergoing outpatient Mohs micrographic surgery.
-Specifically, we will examine 124 patients randomized in a double-blind placebo-controlled study of a single-dose midazolam syrup for efficacy in producing safe anxiolysis of short duration.
-A parallel prospective arm of the study involves administration of midazolam in an unblinded fashion.
-Based on available studies of orally administered midazolam, the expectation is that the only observed adverse events will be minor and the major adverse event rate for midazolam will be similar to placebo.
-Data will be collected on vital signs, anxiety, adverse events, and overall satisfaction with the anxiolytic agent.
-Analysis of covariance (ANOCOVA) models with be fit to compare the outcome measures (e. g. visual analog scale (VAS) anxiety score at 60 minutes) between the two treatment arms, thereby allowing for the adjustment of the baseline VAS anxiety score and potential confounders (e. g., age and gender).
+Detailed description: The main objective of this study was to establish the safety and efficacy of midazolam in patients with skin cancer undergoing outpatient Mohs micrographic surgery.
+Patients were randomized in a double-blind placebo-controlled study of a single-dose midazolam syrup for efficacy in producing safe anxiolysis of short duration.
+A parallel prospective arm of the study involved administration of midazolam in an unblinded fashion.
+Based on available studies of orally administered midazolam, the expectation was that the only observed adverse events will be minor and the major adverse event rate for midazolam would be similar to placebo.
+Data was collected on vital signs, anxiety, adverse events, and overall satisfaction with the anxiolytic agent.

 Eligibility